symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 The first four parts of this tutorial give you a quick overview of Symfony 2.0.
 But they don't have a deep look at the default directory structure of a project.
-As it makes Symfony stands apart from the framework crowd, let's dive into it now.
+As it makes Symfony stand apart from the framework crowd, let's dive into it now.

 The directory structure of a Symfony application is rather flexible.
 This